 I was employed by cisco systems when they went public in 1990.
 I’m now looking at the difference between last week’s Facebook IPO and cisco’s IPO.
 Cisco was a very young company when it went public and it did so to achieve three goals: Provide its founders with liquidity, provide its VCs with money, and allow the company to build a store of capital for future investments.
-Cisco was unusual in that was ALWAY cash positive – Sandy and Len Bosack ran the company as a cash box operation (they funded the company from incoming cash).
+Cisco was unusual in that it was ALWAYS cash positive – Sandy Lerner and Len Bosack ran the company as a cash box operation (they funded the company from incoming cash).
 They allowed Venture Capital to invest primarily for their own liquidity.
-What happened after the IPO was remarkable: LOTS of shareholder value was returned to the many, many common people who invested in cisco.
+What happened after the IPO was remarkable: LOTS of shareholder value was returned to the many, many common people who had invested in cisco.

 Facebook, by contrast, represents the enrichment of VCs and company employees; they went public after the valuation reached the stratosphere.
-The chance of the average person making money owning Facebook is probably near nil.
+The chance of the average person making money owning Facebook stock is probably near nil.
 Is this the future?
 Probably so.
 Google started it with a massive IPO.
 It seems like a loss for the public to have Venture Capitalists and employees take all the value of a technology company and only go public when they have a bloated valuation.

 I’ll look forward to when new startups can reduce the influence of VCs and allow the market to invest in new ideas in their formative stages.